 I include as many images as possible on my schemes of work, so I can add them to PowerPoints etc. later on – this saves a lot of repeat Googling!
 All of my art teacher resources are here on Pinterest.

-Here is an empty scheme of work template you can download and use for free – I hope it’s useful!
+Here is an empty scheme of work template you can download and use – I hope it’s useful!
 If you have found any of the resources useful, please share this site on your networks / socials – thanks 🙂

 How you create your schemes of work?
 Do you do anything differently?
 Please let me know in the comments if you’ve found this page useful… 👍